core-api/core-api/docs/specification/transport.md

 ### Decoding the response

-The result of following a link transition is to either return a Document, raise an Error condition.
+The result of following a link transition is to either return a Document, or raise an Error condition.

 * The resulting content is decoded by selecting [an available codec](encoding.md) based on the response `Content-Type`.
 * Either a Document or an Error condition MUST be returned by the codec.